In just three years, West Bengal's Reema Sen, who started her film career with a Telugu film, has acted in films in five languages.

 Q: You have just completed your first Bengali film "Srikanth".
 Why did it take you so long to act in a film in your mother tongue?

 A: I am excited about my first Bengali film based on Sarat Chandra Chatterjee's famous novel.
 It is Sarat Babu's autobiography.
 The film has been released now in Bengal and has been critically acclaimed.
 I accepted "Srikanth" immediately because it was the first Bengali film I was offered.

-Q: You have been a leading actress in the south, but you don't seem wary of doing item song sequences even for south Indian films.
 Recently, you did such sequences in the Tamil film "J.J." and the Hindi film "Aan".

 A: I don't know why the media is making a hue and cry about such sequences.
 If some producer is willing to pay me Rs.
 1.5 million for a song-shoot of five to eight days, it only shows that these sequences are extremely popular with the audience and that they are an important part of a film's success.